analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

     -   active: defined based on core value prop of product
     -   volume of active cohort users in period N+1 / Volume of active cohort users in period N
 -   **Sustainable growth**
-    -   Meta often waits to ramp up upper funnel acquisition till after products can sustainability add and retain folks
+    -   Meta often waits to ramp up upper funnel acquisition till after products can sustainability add and retain folks (e.g. product growth is likely not sustainable long-term if customer acquisition costs greatly exceed value extracted from the customer)
     -   growth accounting states model used to dissect active user growth ([Duolingo example](https://blog.duolingo.com/growth-model-duolingo/))
     -   i.e. is active user growth being fueled by new users or existing user frequency?
 -   **Deep engagement**